 Students can get an excellent education at many schools

-It was an answer I had already given many times, and that I’ve continued to give: an excellent education can be had at many colleges and universities in the United States, not just those deemed the very best.
-Focusing on admission to a single elite school, or to a group of elite schools, is simply unwise.
+It was an answer I had already given many times and that I’ve continued to provide: an excellent education can be had at many colleges and universities in the United States, not just those deemed the best.
+Focusing on admission to a single elite school or a group of elite schools is simply unwise.

 Acceptance to one of those schools is extremely unlikely, even for those who meet the objective criteria (with rates averaging in the low single digits), and — worse — the “dream” has little to do with the quality of the education and everything to do with its value as a professional and social exponent.

-As a parent, I understand the self-interest that oxygenates this quest — even for those who are fully aware of the harmful replication of social and racial structures it ensures.
+As a parent, I understand the self-interest that oxygenates this quest — even for those fully aware of the harmful replication of social and racial structures it ensures.

 What students learn is more important than where they learn it

-And as an educator, I know with certainty that is what we learn and how it changes us that matters the most and that the charge of the place where we learn is to create the conditions for inquiry, exchange, challenge, growth, and reflection.
+And as an educator, I know with certainty that what we learn and how it changes us matters the most and that the charge of the place where we learn is to create the conditions for inquiry, exchange, challenge, growth, and reflection.
 And that there is no shortage of schools that fit this bill.
-In fact, there is an abundance of them.
+There is an abundance of them.

 Jeffrey Selingo’s recent book, Who Gets in and Why: A Year Inside College Admissions (Scribner), provides the most unfiltered view we have gotten to date of the college admissions process and confirms broadly what we know about the realities and unfairness of selective admissions (hyper-competition, dominance of the white and affluent, distinct advantages for legacy students and student-athletes).
 It also encourages students to look beyond these ultra-selective schools and the leg up they undisputedly provide and see the wide swath of very good colleges and universities, where the education may even be better and where the price tag surely will be less, thanks to the free flow of merit-based aid.